• Skip to primary navigation

 10. Transfer galette by sliding parchment paper off the cookie sheet and onto a wire cooling rack.

-11. Let galette cool completely.
+11. Let galette cool completely before slicing.

 Notes